Morgan Horse: Profile and Information

 In 1894, the first volume of the Morgan horse register was published by Colonel Joseph Battell, also a native of Middlebury, Vermont, marking the beginning of a formal breed registry.

-In 1907, the US Department of Agriculture set up the US Morgan Horse Farm in Weybridge, Vermont in order to perpetuate and develop the Morgan breed.
+In 1907, the US Department of Agriculture established the US Morgan Horse Farm in Weybridge, Vermont, to perpetuate and develop the Morgan breed.

-The breeding program aimed to produce horses that were safe, strong, well-mannered and capable of performing well either under saddle or in harness.
-In 1951, the Morgan horse farm was transferred (now the University of Vermont).
+The breeding program aimed to produce safe, strong, well-mannered horses and capable of performing well under saddle or in harness.
+1951, the Morgan horse farm was transferred (now the University of Vermont).

 Military use